We share executive moves, placement insights, and Software and SaaS PE leadership trends weekly — feel free to follow us on LinkedIn here:

 Eric earned an MBA from the Kellogg School of Management at Northwestern University and a BS in Business from Fresno State University.

-Partner, Head of People & Talent Practice
+• Partner, People & Talent and GTM Expert